 - RADIUS Password Sync

 The Okta RADIUS Server agent delegates authentication to Okta using single-factor authentication (SFA) or multi-factor authentication (MFA).
 It installs as a Windows service and currently supports the Password Authentication Protocol (PAP).

 Can I Use Okta RADIUS Agent For Wi-Fi?

-In its current iteration, Okta RADIUS agent does not support WiFi infrastructure.
-The Okta RADIUS Server agent is most often used for authentication, when authentication is being performed by a VPN that does not support SAML.
+In its current iteration, the Okta RADIUS agent does not support WiFi infrastructure.
+The Okta RADIUS Server agent is most often used for authentication when authentication is being performed by a VPN that does not support SAML.

 How Can I Use Okta With RADIUS?